MaciejStyk/color-scheme-generator/README.md

 # color-scheme-generator
-Simple color scheme generator using The Color API
+Simple color scheme generator using The Color API.
+You can copy the color value just by clicking.

 https://maciejstyk.github.io/color-scheme-generator/